Using the Standards

 Streamlined Process: Combining with the Verified Carbon Standard

 Use of the VCS together with the CCB Standards has been streamlined for both project developers and auditors.
 Project documentation and validation and verification report templates are available to make it easier and more cost effective to combine CCB Standards and VCS through all stages of project development and implementation.
-The use of the combined templates is not required but is highly recommended when using both standards.
-Please note that these templates are designed for use with CCB Standards Second Edition.
-They must be updated by the project proponent for use with the third (current) edition.
+The use of the combined templates is required when using both standards.
+Please note that the CCB v3, VCS v3 templates are still compatible with VCS v4.

 The CCB Label on GHG Credits